jallen4/GT-CS-6291-Udacity-Errata/README.md

 Answer should be encoding of 13, not 3, so number of bits should be the same.

+## P3L3

+There are issues on both Quiz 21 and Quiz 26

+In P3L3, Quiz 39, the red lines are incorrect.
+They should correspond to the MWPC (C-DG and E-F should both be red, DG-H should not be red)

 ## P3L4
 ### Def Use Chains.
 Lecture 14 Quiz